sbalian/quantum-random/README.md

 Alternatively, you can use the class `qrandom.QuantumRandom`.
 It has the same interface as `random.Random`.

-Batches of quantum numbers are fetched from the API as needed.
-Each batch contains 1024 numbers.
-Use `qrandom.fill(n)` to pre-fetch `n` batches.

 There is also a [NumPy][numpy] interface: